DevSilv/DevSilv-bracket-string-validator/README.md

 This application is able to do three things:
 - to check whether the given string is a bracket string;
 - to benchmark particular validation methods that it facilitates;
-- to unit-test particular validation methods that it facilitates.
+- `DEPRECATED`\* to unit-test particular validation methods that it facilitates.

 Checking the string (speaking differently, validating the string) may be performed using one of several methods that this application facilitates.
 Nonetheless, each of them shall return the same results for the same parameter, i.e., they have the same logic.